-Mercedes Dorame, born in Los Angeles, California, received her MFA from the San Francisco Art Institute and her undergraduate degree from UCLA.
-She calls on her Gabrielino Tongva ancestry to engage the problematics of visibility and ideas of cultural construction.
-Dorame’s work is in the permanent collections of the Hammer Museum, San Francisco Museum of Modern Art, the Triton Museum, the Allen Memorial Art Museum, the de Saisset Museum, The Montblanc Foundation Collection, and the Phoebe A. Hearst Museum.
+Dorame recently revived a Creative Capital Award and her work is part of the permanent collections of the Hammer Museum, San Francisco Museum of Modern Art, The Triton Museum, The Allen Memorial Art Museum, The de Saisset Museum, The Montblanc Foundation Collection, and The Phoebe A. Hearst Museum.
 She is the recipient of grants and fellowships from: the Montblanc Art Commission, the New York Foundation for the Arts, Loop Artist Residency, the James Phelan Award for California born visual artists, En Foco’s New Works Photography Fellowship Awards program, Galería de la Raza, for her solo exhibition there, the Harpo Foundation for a residency at the Vermont Studio Center and from the Photography Department at the San Francisco Art Institute for her MFA Studies.